By Nancy A. Hartsock

-Nancy is a financial adviser and financial planning specialist with The Hasenberg Hartsock Group at Morgan Stanley Smith Barney in Washington, DC.
-She specializes in wealth management, financial planning, and multigenerational family work, helping clients reach their wealth goals through hard work and a common-sense approach to successful investing.
+Nancy is a financial advisor and financial planning specialist with The Hasenberg Hartsock Group at Morgan Stanley Smith Barney in Washington, DC.
+She specializes in wealth management, financial planning and multigenerational family work, helping clients reach their wealth goals through hard work and a common-sense approach to successful investing.

-Before her career as a financial adviser, Nancy worked for 25 years in the health care industry, with the last 10 years in senior management as a business owner.
+Prior to her career as a financial advisor, Nancy worked for 25 years in the health care industry, with the last 10 years in senior management as a business owner.